-prosperous counties in the nation.
+Oakland County is recognized as one of the most prosperous counties in the nation.
 Oakland County's economy is continuing to improve since the days of the "Great Recession."
-Oakland County is now in its ninth year of economic recovery since the recession's low point at the end of 2009.
+Oakland County is now in its tenth year of economic recovery since the recession's low point at the end of 2009.
 Oakland County was at its peak employment level in the third quarter of 2000, but during the recession lost 166,463 jobs by the time it reached its low point in the fourth quarter of 2009.
-Oakland County has returned to job growth in the current decade with approximately 119,100 job additions from 2010 to 2017.
-The County's average growth pace of 2.6% per year well outpaced both the nation's and the state's average rate of 1.8% over the same period.
-In their April 2018 report, University of Michigan economists Gabriel Ehrlich and Donald Grimes forecasted 42,000 iob additions for the forecast period of 2018 through 2020; a pace averaging 1.9% per year which is expected to be a substantially faster pace than anticipated for the nation or the state of Michigan.
+Since then, Oakland County has recovered 136,100 jobs through the end of 2018.
+In their April 2019 report, University of Michigan economists Gabriel Ehrlich and Donald Grimes forecasted that 31,570 new jobs will be added over the next three-year period from 2019 through 2021.
 Figure 1 illustrates this upward trend.